JeffreybVilla/ComputerScienceBSPATH/CISP 310 Assembly Language/readme.md

+# 1. Advantages of High-Level Languages
+### High-level language programs are portable.
+    (Although some programs could still have a few machine-dependent details, they can be used with little or no modifications on other types of machines.)

+### High-level instructions

+    - Program development is faster

+    - Fewer lines of code

+    - Program maintenance is easier

+### Compiler translates to the target machine language.

 # 17. General Purpose Registers
 - The EAX, EDX, ECX, EBX, EBP, EDI, and ESI registers are 32-bit general-purpose registers, used for temporary data storage and memory access.